Ski1ledHawkeye/Calculator/README.md

 Features not implemented and bugs:

-1) button does not work for now if gives error.
+1) π button does not work for now if gives error.
 2) Menubar is not included.
 3) Memory buttons are not included.
 4) This calculator is not for "Scientific Calculation".